OfficeDev/Microsoft-Teams-Samples/samples/msgext-expert-finder-js/README.md

 ## Interaction with app

 In this sample, we demonstrate two capabilities of Copilot for M365:
-1) to search across a database of candidates to find a relevant "expert" based on multiple parameters such as their skill, location and availability.
+1) To search across a database of candidates to find a relevant "expert" based on multiple parameters such as their skill, location and availability.
 2) Single Sign On (SSO) when using plug-ins within Copilot for M365.

 On first use, a window requesting for Sign In pops-up and once SSO is completed, the user flow continues as usual.